 All the best,

 P.S: Maybe also the Zero Waste Lifestyle something for you.
-It's about simply avoiding waste in your everyday life.
-Read the linked article to find out how easy it is.
+It's all about avoiding waste in everyday life.
+In the linked article, you can find out how easy it is to do this.